mihirkumar/rest-api-challenge/README.md

 * urllib3 (1.24.1)
 * Werkzeug (0.14.1)
 6. In Command Prompt, run ``` set flask = app.py ``` followed by ``` flask run ```.
 This will start a server serving the API at http://127.0.0.1:5000 .
 7. That's it!
 Send a POST request to http://127.0.0.1:5000 using [Postman](https://www.getpostman.com/) or a tool of your choice.
+Please also make sure Elasticsearch is running.

 ## Running unit tests